You Will Never Sell Your Business – And I Know Why

 Your business is unsellable because you don’t care if it’s sell-able.

 I am a huge believer in the ability of business owners to get things done.
 HUGE.
-But only the things we choose to care about.
-And I can guarantee that you don’t care about this.
-But regrettably you think you do.
+But only the things we choose to care about, and I can guarantee that you don’t care about this.
+Regrettably you think you do.

 Look at your list:

 - Add staff.